craigpastro/leetcode/docs/index.md

 - I like Go, so I did a bunch with Go.
 - Recently I tried to do a bunch with Python.
 I've come to the conclusion that Python is probably the best language for leetcoding.
 All the solutions here are in Python.

-You can see some of the older Ruby and Go solutions at the [repo](https://github.com/craigpastro/leetcode).
+You can see some of the older Ruby and Go solutions in the [repo](https://github.com/craigpastro/leetcode).

 ## Particularly interesting solutions or problems